cui-unige/cuso-winter-school/README.md

 * Modelling Language Engineering:  to introduce syntax and semantics of languages,

-2. Ontology engineering
+2. Ontology engineering (O. Corcho)

-* Ontology engineering: ontological languages, methodologies for designing ontologies, supporting tools
+* Ontology engineering: ontological languages, types of ontologies and their use

+* methodologies for designing ontologies, supporting tools
-* Ontology engineering for the semantic web and the web of linked data

-* Modelling of scientific objects and processes in the semantic web (scientific linked data)
+* ontology-based software engineering, ontology-based applications

-3. Knowledge engineering
+3. Semantic Web engineering (R. Verborgh)

-* An introduction to the semantic web and linked data
+* Introduction to the semantic web and linked data

-* Models and techniques for publishing linked data

 * Software engineering for the semantic web